 - Coinsquare Investments Ltd. (Canada)

-In addition, Coinsquare Ltd. has an ownership stake (more than 25%) in the following entities:
+In addition, Coinsquare Ltd. has an ownership stake (25% or more) in the following entities:

 - Tetra Trust Company (Alberta) (“Tetra”)

 - 12800187 Canada Inc. (dba Bitcoin Robin) (Canada)

 Please note that Coinsquare owns more than 25% of Tetra, and uses Tetra for cold storage custodial services to securely hold certain digital assets belonging to clients.
 Tetra received its Certificate of Registration from the Government of Alberta on July 5, 2021.
 Tetra is regulated by the Alberta Treasury Board and Finance (“ATBF”) Coinsquare is authorized to use Tetra as a digital asset custodian pursuant to exemptive relief from CIRO’s prescribed Acceptable Securities Location requirements to have minimum net worth of $100,000,000, on the condition that their custody is limited to regulated digital assets, they continue to meet ATBF’s custodian and oversight requirements, and these conditions are disclosed to clients.

 Any future material conflicts will be added to this disclosure.